apenella/go-ansible/README.md

 }
 ```

-Once the `AnsiblePlaybookCmd` is already defined it could be run it using the `Run` method.
+Once the `PlaybookCmd` is already defined it could be run it using the `Run` method.
 ```go
 err := playbook.Run()
 if err != nil {